-Simulations of the plasma response to external perturbations with toroidal periodicity $4 \le n \le 6$ with the MARS-F/K code have been performed for the same equilibria of Section III.

-For the low $\beta_N$ case, the signal at the wall is lower than 1 G/kA all along the wall for both the poloidal and the radial component.
-The poloidal component of the plasma response at the wall in the high $\beta_N$ case is shown in Figure 4, where (a) is its amplitude and (b) its phase.
-The horizontal axis follows the same convention of Figure 2.
-As expected, the field at the wall for n>3 is smaller than for n≤3, but the general poloidal structure is similar, with a stronger field in the LFS between the NCC coils and a much lower field in the HFS.
-The small amplitude at the HFS combined with the very short poloidal wavelength (see plot (b)) makes measurements of these higher toroidal mode numbers extremely challenging.
-Panel (b) highlights also that the proposed positions in addition to the present arrays are located in an optimal position to detect the change in wavelength between the LFS and the HFS.
-As for $n \le 3$ , the BPT and BPB probes are in a long wavelength region and BPT1 and BPB1 in the transition region.
-Probes BPT2, BPB2, BPT3 and BPB3 are located in the shortened wavelength region.
-In conclusion, when the signal at the wall is strong enough to be detected, the poloidal position suggested for the toroidal arrays to detect the plasma response to $n\le 3$ perturbations is a good position also for perturbations with $3 \le n \le 6$ considering the hardware limitations
+Simulations of the plasma response to external perturbations with toroidal periodicity $4 \le n \le 6$ with the MARS-F/K code have been performed for the same equilibria of Sec.
+III.
+For the low β_N case, the signal at the wall is lower than 1 G/kA all along the wall for both the poloidal and the radial component.
+The poloidal component of the plasma response at the wall in the high β_N case is shown in Fig. 4, where (a) is its amplitude, and (b) is its phase.
+The horizontal axis follows the same convention as Fig. 2.
+As expected, the field at the wall for n > 3 is smaller than for $n \le 3$, but the general poloidal structure is similar, with a stronger field in the LFS between the NCCs and a much lower field in the HFS.
+Panel (b) also highlights that the proposed positions in addition to the present arrays are located in an optimal position to detect the change in wavelength between the LFS and the HFS.
+As for $n \leq 3$, the BPT and BPB probes are in a long wavelength region and BPT1 and BPB1 are in the transition region.
+Probes BPT2, BPB2, BPT3, and BPB3 are located in the shortened wavelength region.
+In conclusion, when the signal at the wall is strong enough to be detected, the poloidal position suggested for the toroidal arrays to detect the plasma response to $n \le 3$ perturbations is a good position also for perturbations with 3 $< n \le 6$ considering the hardware limitations.